solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # Related Work

-In this section I will explain some of the existing work that has been done on point cloud processing and point cloud generation.
-To better understand why some of the papers presented are able to produce high-quality results I will introduce a set of metrics to (informally) evaluate the quality of a completed point cloud.
+In this section I will explain some of the existing work on point cloud processing and point cloud generation, which are crucial parts in the task of point cloud completion.
+To better understand why some of the papers presented are able to produce high-quality predictions I will introduce a set of metrics to (informally) evaluate the quality of a completed point cloud.
 For each metric I will present an image of the input shape, a predicted shape which failed to adhere to the metric and the ground truth shape which follows the metric.
-The qualities of point cloud described here will also help us understand how the paper presented here achieves high-quality point clouds.
+The qualities of point cloud described here will also help us understand how the *Morphing and Sampling* paper achieves high-quality point clouds.

 ### 1. Smooth surfaces
 The completed shape should have continous and smooth surfaces.